 - SEAM FINISHES - Use French seams for sewing chiffon seams.
 A French seam encases the raw edges to create an attractive edge that won't fray.
 It is most suitable for straight edges.

 - HEM - Hem with a narrow rolled hem foot.
 Wide hems look unattractive and you will see the raw edge through the fabric.

-- PRESSING - Press gently with a pressing cloth and your chiffon garment should be looking fantastic.
-Synthetic chiffon should be pressed with the iron on a very low heat.
+- PRESSING - Press gently with a pressing cloth, and your chiffon garment should be looking fantastic.
+Synthetic chiffon should be pressed with the iron on very low heat.

 Sewing Chiffon - In Conclusion

 Now you know all about sewing chiffon, all you need is a petit pet to go with your gorgeous outfit.
 You could try a designer dog called the Shiffon!
 It is a cross between a Shih Tzu and a Belgian Griffon……a beautiful little piece of fluff to sit beside you in your chiffon outfit as you feel like a Parisian princess.

 READ MORE ABOUT SEWING DIFFERENT FABRICS